SubiyaCryolite/jds/README.md

 JDS is licensed under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause)

 # Design
 The concept behind JDS is quite simple.
-Extend a base “Entity” class, define “Fields” of a particular datatype and lastly “Map” the said fields to a JavaFX Bean.
+Extend a base “Entity” class, define “Fields” of a particular datatype and lastly “Map” the said fieldIds to a JavaFX Bean.

 ## Features
 - Transparent persistence